-National Reference Laboratory for Fish, Crustacean and Mollusc Pathology
+National Reference Centre for Fish, Crustacean and Mollusc Pathology

-The Centre was designated as an OIE Reference Laboratory For Encephalopathy and Retinopathy of Marine Fish in 1999.
+The Centre was also designated as WOAH Reference Laboratory For Viral Encephalopathy and Retinopathy of Marine Fish in 1999.

 An experimental aquarium authorized by the Ministry of Health has been established at the NRL, formed by independent tanks of various sizes for conducting experimental infection trials in both freshwater and seawater fish.